The Coles Little Athletics Australia Roll of Excellence is the premier event on the Little Athletics calendar and is a night out not to be missed!

 George Gregan (2009): Australian rugby union captain and long serving scrum half.

-Alisa Camplin (2009): Winter Olympic gold medallist in aerial skiing.
+Alisa Camplin (2009): Winter Olympic gold medalist in aerial skiing.

-Nova Peris (2009): Olympic gold medallist in hockey and Commonwealth Games gold medallist in athletics (200m).
+Nova Peris (2009): Olympic gold medallist in hockey and Commonwealth Games gold medalist in athletics (200m).

 Geoff Ogilvy (2010): World top-10 ranked golfer.